-Now that you've made it to the most western edge of the Village, make a right on Los Robles and continue south towards Colorado Blvd.
-Take a quick detour into the parking lot for Southern California Children's museum for our next piece.
+Now that you've made it to the most western edge of the Village, make a left on Los Robles Ave and continue south towards Colorado Blvd.
+Take a quick detour into the parking lot for Southern California Children's Museum for our next piece.